What is bend allowance: K Factor, Y Factor, Bend Table

 Coining >3T.50.50.50

-What is Y factor in sheet metal
+What is the Y factor in sheet metal?

 The issue with the K factor is that it does not consider internal stress.
 Y factor does consider internal stress.
 With the Y factor, you will get a precise bend allowance.
 Y factor of any material can be calculated using the below formula.
 The default value of the Y factor is .50